The following options are included in each of the five Big Data dialogs.

 Click this command button to close the open dialog without saving any options or creating an output report.

-Click this command button to open the Analytic Solver Data Mining Help Text.
+Click this command button to open the Analytic Solver Data Science Help Text.

 Summarize Big Data, Data Dialog

 See the Sample Big Data, Data Dialog above for a description of all options shown on this dialog except Group Variables (described below).